 You can update the scopes of your app at any time.
 The changes will affect all types of apps (draft/private, unlisted, and public) similarly.
 If you decide to change your app's scopes, this is what will happen:

-- All existing users who have your app installed will receive an email from Pipedrive informing them about the change in scopes (what information your app is asking for access to) and asking the user to reauthorize the app.
+When new scopes have been added, all existing users who have your app installed will receive an email from Pipedrive informing them about the change in scopes.
+The email will say what information your app is asking for access to and asking the user to reauthorize the app.
+If you only removed scopes, you will only need to refresh the tokens.

-- The old access tokens will still work with the previous scopes but users should also be guided from the app’s side to reauthorize the app..
+The new scopes will only be accessible after the user reauthorizes the app.
+Users should be guided also from the app's side to reauthorize the app.

-On your app's side, you should make sure that the app doesn’t break for users that installed the app before the scopes were updated, and clearly direct them to reauthorize the app, to make sure their access token is up-to-date with the latest scopes.
+On your app's side, you should make sure that the app doesn’t break for users that installed the app before the scopes were updated, and clearly direct them to reauthorize the app if needed, to make sure their access token is up-to-date with the latest scopes.
 This is done to allow users to use the app in its full capacity.
-The change in scopes will not halt the app's functionality - the features built with previous scopes will continue working.
+Adding new scopes will not halt the app's functionality - the features built with previous scopes will continue working but removing scopes can disrupt your app's functionality.

 From the Marketplace side, the app listing will remain the same and it won't be sent back to the "In Review" stage of the app approval process.
 The scopes displayed in the installation screen of the app listing will be automatically updated to reflect the new scopes.